Hart Hotels COVID-19 Message to our Guests

 - No more than four guests per elevator (unless they are in the same family group).

-- Industry leading cleaning and sanitizing protocols are used to clean guest rooms, with particular attention paid to high-touch items including television remote controls, toilet seats and handles, hair dryer, door and furniture handles, water faucet handles, nightstands, telephones, in-room control panels, light switches, temperature control panels, alarm clocks, luggage racks and flooring.
+- Cleaning and sanitizing protocols are used to clean guest rooms, with particular attention paid to high-touch items including television remote controls, toilet seats and handles, hair dryer, door and furniture handles, water faucet handles, nightstands, telephones, in-room control panels, light switches, temperature control panels, alarm clocks, luggage racks and flooring.

-- Newspaper and magazine services have been suspended until further notice.
+- Newspaper and magazine services remain suspended until further notice.

-- Daily housekeeping has been suspended for guests staying 4 days or less.
+- Daily housekeeping will continue to be suspended for guests staying 4 days or less.
 Towels will be left outside the room on request.

 - Guests may request daily housekeeping which will be scheduled for a time when they're not in the room.